Architecture-Aware Synthesis of Stabilizer Circuits from Clifford Tableaus: Related work

-We compare our proposed algorithm against three baselines that were all transpiled using the default \texttt{transpile} method from qiskit: the original generated circuit (qiskit transpile), the method of \citet{Bravyi_2021}, and the method of \citet{berg2021simple}, present in the stim library.
-We compare these methods with respect to their gate counts on different architectures and the circuit fidelities when executed on actual quantum hardware.
+We compared our algorithm against five baselines, which we all transpiled using the default \texttt{transpile} method from Qiskit~\citet{qiskit} parameterized by SABRE swap~\cite{li2019tackling} when the assumed target connectivity graph did not match the actual connectivity graph.
+In particular, we used the default transpilation of the original random circuit (Transpile), the method of \citet{Bravyi_2021} as implemented in Qiskit~\cite{qiskit}, the method of \citet{berg2021simple} as implemented in Stim~\cite{Gidney_2021}, the method of \citet{Duncan_2020} as implemented in PyZX~\cite{kissinger2020Pyzx}, and the method of \citet{Maslov_2023} as implemented in Qiskit v1.0~\cite{qiskit}.
+We evaluate our algorithm against these baselines with respect to gate count and gate depth of the resulting circuits in both the constrained and unconstrained case.

+To investigate how close to optimal these heuristic methods are, we compare our method, \citet{Maslov_2023}, and \citet{Bravyi_2021} against the depth optimal synthesis approach of \citet{peham2023depthoptimal}\footnote{Note that the runtime of gate count optimal version of this algorithm was too high for comparison for 3-qubit architectures, so we were advised to use the depth-optimal variant by the authors.} on small architectures: The 3-, 4-, and 5-qubit line and complete architectures, and the 5-qubit IBM \textit{quito} device.
+Moreover, we compare both the depth and CNOT count in both the constrained and unconstrained cases to show the effect of routing on a depth-optimal circuit.

+Lastly, we give a simple demo to show how the more optimized transpiled circuits result in a faster runtime and a higher circuit fidelity when running on actual IBM hardware (\texttt{quito}).
+For this, we compared our algorithms against \citet{Bravyi_2021} and \citet{berg2021simple}.